 — channel length modulation voltage.

-The gain of the MOSFET is determined as follows:
+MOSFET gain It is defined as follows:

-where is the surface potential at strong inversion.
+where — surface potential with strong inversion.

 where

-- is the current through the diode;
+— current through the diode;

-- is the reverse saturation current;
+— reverse saturation current;

 — drain-substrate voltage;